mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 ### Native Authentication and Authorization

-To use Cassandra's native `PasswordAuthenticator` and `CassandraAuthorizer`, set the following configs:
+To use Cassandra's native `PasswordAuthenticator` and `CassandraAuthorizer`, set the following configurations:

 ```
 {